Drevarr/GW2-WVW-Teams/README.md

 1. Open a terminal and navigate to the script’s directory.
 2. Run:
     ```
+    python wvw-teams.py --local
+    or
-    python wvw-teams.py
+    python wvw-teams.py --remote
     ```

-    The script will process the CSV files, build embeds for each world, and post them to your Discord server.
+    The script will process the CSV files or google sheets, build embeds for each world, and post them to your Discord server.

     Example Output: